rvlampert/8-puzzle-solver/README.md

 ## Objective

-Build a artificial inteligence capable of solve the n-puzzle game with less movements possible
+Build a artificial inteligence capable of solve the 8-puzzle game with less movements possible

 ## Solutions